martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Designs of the Year, and Print in the Digital Age.md

   - /designs-year-print-digital-age/
 ---

-# Designs of the Year, and Print in the Digital Age

 *Here are my highlights from the [Designs of the Year exhibition](https://designmuseum.org/exhibitions/beazley-designs-of-the-year) at the London Design Museum.*

 ### Warka Water